mikaelcarlavan/audiofeel/README.md

 * Documentation: https://docs.audiofeel.org/
 * Source code: https://github.com/mrAgan/audiofeel

 Audiofeel depends on NumPy, which provides convenient and fast N-dimensional array manipulation.
-Audiofeel is built to work with NumPy arrays, and provides many user-friendly and efficient numerical routines such as routines for audio signal processing.
+Audiofeel is built to work with NumPy arrays, and provides many user-friendly and efficient numerical routines for audio signal processing.